-How to Scrape Angel.co Company Data and Job Listings
+How to Scrape Wellfound Company Data and Job Listings

-In this tutorial, we'll take a look at how to scrape AngelList (angel.co) - a major directory for startup data and job listing information in the tech industry.
+In this tutorial, we'll take a look at how to scrape Wellfound.com (previously angel.co) - a major directory for tech startup companies and job listing data.

 For more on scraping use cases see our extensive web scraping use case article

-As we'll see later on - angel.co is a pretty easy target to scrape.
-So all we need is a modern version of python (3.7+) and scrapfly-sdk package - which will allow us to bypass vast anti-scraping technologies used by Angel.co to retrieve the public HTML data.
+In this guide we'll be using Python (3.7+) and ScrapFly SDK package - which will allow us to bypass vast anti-scraping technologies used by Wellfound to retrieve the public HTML data.

 Optionally, for this tutorial, we'll also use loguru - a pretty logging library that'll help us keep track of what's going on via nice colorful logs.